nraboy/ng-cordova-oauth/README.md

     });

 To authenticate with Twitter, Withings, and Magento an additional library is required.
 These services require HMAC-SHA1 signatures in their Oauth implementation.
 Including the sha1.js component of jsSHA will accomplish this task.

+As of Apache Cordova 5.0.0, the [whitelist plugin](https://blog.nraboy.com/2015/05/whitelist-external-resources-for-use-in-ionic-framework/) must be used in order to reach external web services.

+This library will NOT work with a web browser, ionic serve, or ionic view.
+It must be used via installing to a device or simulator.

 ## Version History